-Section A: Program Description

-Part II: Access

-B. Capacity Standards (5 of 6)

-3. Details for 1915(b)(4)FFS selective contracting programs: Please describe how the State assures provider capacity is not been negatively impacted by the selective contracting program.
-Also, please provide a detailed capacity analysis of number of beds (by type, per facility) for facility programs, or vehicles (by type, per contractor) for non-emergency transportation programs, needed per location to assure sufficient capacity under the waiver program.
-This analysis show consider increased enrollment and/or utilization expected under the waiver. the

-Section A: Program Description

-Part II: Access

-B. Capacity Standards (6 of 6)

-Additional Information.
-Please enter any additional information not included in previous pages:

-Section A: Program Description

-Part II: Access

-C. Coordination and Continuity of Care Standards (1 of 5)

-1. Assurances for MCO, PIHP, or PAHP programs

-The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
+Print application selector for 1915(b) Waiver: MI.0011.R09.01 - Jan 01, 2025 (as of Jan 01, 2025) Page 24 of 82 Section A: Program Description Part II: Access B. Capacity Standards (5 of 6) 3.
+Details for 1915(b)(4)FFS selective contracting programs: Please describe how the State assures provider capacity has not been negatively impacted by the selective contracting program.
+Also, please provide a detailed capacity analysis of the number of beds (by type, per facility) for facility programs, or vehicles (by type, per contractor) for non-emergency transportation programs, needed per location to assure sufficient capacity under the waiver program.
+This analysis should consider increased enrollment and/or utilization expected under the waiver.
+Section A: Program Description Part II: Access B. Capacity Standards (6 of 6) A 1344 and Tarkaman Alice Discount and the Company of the Latin and the Additional Information.
+Please enter any additional information not included in previous pages: Section A: Program Description Part II: Access C. Coordination and Continuity of Care Standards (1 of 5) 1.
+Assurances for MCO, PIHP, or PAHP programs The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
 The State seeks a waiver of a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed above for PIHP or PAHP programs.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: 9

-The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance we the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
-If this is a initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM. ın

-Section A: Program Description

-Part II: Access

-C. Coordination and Continuity of Care Standards (2 of 5)
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
+If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
+Section A: Program Description Part II: Access C. Coordination and Continuity of Care Standards (2 of 5)